nabilgrouprobin/javascript-practice/starting_class _9.md

       function calculateTotal() {
         const inputElement = document.querySelector('.js-cost-input');
-        let cost = Number(inputElement.value);
+        inputElement.value // this is how we get the value from an input element but as string let cost = Number(inputElement.value);
+        // Number() is a built in funciton

         if (cost < 40) {
           cost = cost + 10;